Calculus 1 - Full College Course

 • Derive a plus x over a minus x using the quotient rule, simplifying the numerator to a plus x.

-• The denominator simplifies to a over a squared plus x squared, providing a nice derivative.
+• The denominator simplifies to a over a squared plus x squared, resulting in a derivative of a over a squared plus x squared.

-• Related rates involve the relationship between two or more quantities and their rates of change over time.
+• Related rates involve the relationship between two or more quantities through an equation, where their rates of change over time are interconnected.

 • In a related rates problem involving distances, draw a picture to understand the geometry and relationships between quantities.

-• Assign variables to the distances between the tornado, Phillips Hall, and the bicycle, aiming to find DC dt.
+• Assign variables to the distances between the tornado, Phillips Hall, and the bicycle, aiming to find the rate of change of the distance between the tornado and the bicycle.

-• After calculations, determine that the distance between the tornado and us is decreasing at 35 miles per hour.
+• The distance between the tornado and the observer is decreasing at 35 miles per hour, indicating the tornado is approaching rapidly.

 09:17:14

-• A related rates problem involves relating rotations per minute to a change in angle per minute using trigonometry.
+• The related rates problem connects rotations per minute to a change in angle per minute.

-• Solving a right triangle involves finding the length of all sides and angle measures given partial information.
+• Solving a right triangle involves finding all side lengths and angle measures with partial information.

-• The measure of angle A is found to be 41 degrees using the sum of angles in a triangle.
+• Angle A is determined to be 41 degrees using the sum of triangle angles.

-• The length of side B is calculated using the tangent of 49 degrees, resulting in 26.46 units.
+• The length of side B is found using the tangent function or by solving algebraically.

 09:19:34